Wojciech Korfanty: Polish politics

 Korfanty was a member of the national Sejm from 1922 to 1930 and in the Silesian Sejm (1922–1935), where he represented a Christian Democratic viewpoint.
 He opposed the autonomy of the Silesian Voivodship, which he saw as an obstacle against its reintegration into Poland.
 However, he defended the rights of the German minority in Upper Silesia because he believed that the prosperity of minorities enriched the whole society of a region.

 He briefly acted as vice-premier in the government of Wincenty Witos (October–December 1923).
-From 1924, he resumed his journalist activities as editor-in-chief of the papers Rzeczpospolita ("The Republic", not to be confused with the modern newspaper of the same name) and Polonia.
+From 1924, he resumed his journalist activities as editor-in-chief of the papers Rzeczpospolita (The Republic, not to be confused with the modern newspaper of the same name) and Polonia.
 He opposed the May Coup of Józef Piłsudski and the subsequent establishment of Sanacja.
 In 1930, Korfanty was arrested and imprisoned in the Brest-Litovsk fortress, together with other leaders of the Centrolew, an alliance of left-wing and centrist parties in opposition to the ruling government.

 Exile

 In 1935, he was forced to leave Poland and emigrated to Czechoslovakia, from where he participated in the centre-right Morges Front group, founded by émigrés Ignacy Paderewski and Władysław Sikorski.
 After the German invasion of Czechoslovakia, Korfanty moved on to France.
-He returned to Poland in the April 1939, after Nazi Germany had cancelled the Polish-German non-aggression pact of 1934, hoping that the renewed threat to Polish independence would help overcome the domestic political cleavage.
+He returned to Poland in April 1939, after Nazi Germany had cancelled the Polish-German non-aggression pact of 1934, hoping that the renewed threat to Polish independence would help overcome the domestic political cleavage.
 He was arrested immediately upon arrival.
 In August, he was released as unfit for prison because of his bad health and died shortly afterwards, two weeks before World War II began with the German invasion of Poland.
 Although the cause of death remains unclear, it has been claimed that the treatment he received in prison may have caused his health to deteriorate.

 Legacy

-After 1945, when the Polish communists sought legitimisation as the champions and guarantors of Polish independence, Korfanty was finally rehabilitated as a national hero for his fight to protect the Polish population in Upper Silesia from discrimination and for his efforts to join the Polish population in Silesia to Poland.
+After 1945, when the Polish Communists sought legitimisation as the champions and guarantors of Polish independence, Korfanty was finally rehabilitated as a national hero for his fight to protect the Polish population in Upper Silesia from discrimination and for his efforts to join the Polish population in Silesia to Poland.

-Today, many streets, places and institutions are named after him.
+Today, many streets, places, and institutions are named after him.
 When Opole Silesia became part of Poland in 1945, the town of Friedland in Oberschlesien, in German Upper Silesia, was renamed Korfantów in his honour.